artnoi43/superwatcher/pkg/reorgsim/README.md

 a reference to custom type [`block`](./block.go).

-`block` is a small struct containing only the bare minimum Ethereum block information needed by the [emitter](../../emitter.go), so it only needs to have Ethereum logs and the block hashes.
+`block` is a small struct containing only the bare minimum Ethereum block information needed by function [poller.mapLogs](../../internal/poller/map_logs.go), so it only needs to have Ethereum logs and the block hashes.

 Ethereum transactions and transaction hashes are not considered in `reorgsim` code, as it is not currently used by the emitter.